BYOB Group Dance Classes In Chicago

 What are you up to Thursday night?
 Binge-watching Orange is the New Black and sipping a glass of wine while your cat stares at you in silence?
 That sounds great and all, but haven’t you been talking about how much you want to learn to dance for years?
 Grab that bottle of wine, leave the cat at home, and come dance with us instead!

-When: Tuesday from 8-9PM and Wednesdays and Thursdays from 7-8 PM and 8-9PM.
-You're welcome to join at anytime; see the schedule below and fill out the form to find out how to jump in!
+When: Tuesday, Wednesday and Thursday evenings.
+You're welcome to join at anytime; see the schedule below and fill out the form to register!

 Where: Our home studio in Lakeview: 4039B N Ravenswood